 EPA Carbon Regulations for Electric Generating Units - On July 8, 2019, the Environmental Protection Agency (EPA) published in the Federal Register the "Affordable Clean Energy" (ACE) rule that repeals and replaces the Clean Power Plan (CPP).
 Unlike the CPP, the ACE rule does not set state and tribal targets for carbon emission reductions.
 Instead, the rule requires states to set carbon emissions performance standards for existing coal-fired EGUs based on a revised determination that the "best system of emission reduction" (BSER) is application of heat rate improvement technologies.
 This rule is applicable to all coal-fired plants in which the District has an interest.
 Numerous states and cities and environmental groups challenged the ACE rule, and on January 19, 2021, the D.C.
 Circuit Court vacated and remanded the ACE rule to the EPA finding that ACE, as well as the repeal of the CPP, "hinged on a fundamental misconstruction of" Section 111(d).
 At the EPA's request, the court ordered that it would withhold the issuance of the mandate with respect to the vacatur of the CPP repeal until the EPA responds to the court's remand by promulgating a new Section 111(d) rule to regulate greenhouse gas emissions from EGUs.
 Multiple petitions for certiorari were filed with the U.S. Supreme Court asking the court to consider the extent of the EPA's authority to regulate greenhouse gases at existing power plants.
-The EPA and others requested the Supreme Court not review a decision vacating the Trump Administration's rollback of Obama-era greenhouse gas emissions standards because the agency has no intent to resurrect the rules.
 The Supreme Court granted certiorari and heard oral argument on February 28, 2022.
-The District is monitoring the litigation.
-The EPA is currently working on a new rulemaking to establish existing EGU greenhouse gas performance standards.
-According to the EPA's most recent Unified Agenda, the agency intends to move forward with a proposed rule in 2023.
-The District cannot predict the effects of this matter on its financial condition, net revenues, and cash flows at this time.
+In July 2022, the Supreme Court ruled that the EPA lacks the authority to regulate power plants by mandating the shifting of generation technology across generation fleets as required by the CPP.